Space Song

 "Space Song" is a song by American dream pop duo Beach House from their fifth studio album, Depression Cherry (2015).
-It was released as the album's sole promotional single in 2015.
+It was released as the album's sole promotional single on August 28, 2015.

 On April 12, 2023, the song was certified double-platinum by the RIAA, for sales of 2,000,000 certified units in the United States.
 In 2024, the song was certified platinum in the UK by the British Phonographic Industry (BPI).

 Release

-"Space Song" was released as the third track on Beach House's fifth studio album, Depression Cherry (2015).
-Afterwards, Sub Pop woud release the song as the album's sole promotional single.
+"Space Song" was released as the third track on Beach House's fifth studio album, Depression Cherry, on August 28, 2015, through Sub Pop.
+It also served as the album's sole promotional single, which released the same day.

 Critical reception

 "Space Song" received generally positive reviews from music critics.
 For Pitchfork, Jayson Greene labeled the song a "sweeping mid-album highlight", writing that "it registers as exactly the sort of high-flown Romantic soliloquy [Legrand's] always preferred."
 Heather Phares of AllMusic described it as a moment where Beach House "conjures a feeling of intimacy surrounded by vastness", with "arpeggiated keyboards suggesting stars shooting through an endless sky".
 In a more mixed review, NMEs John Calvert disregarded the song as "essentially the same old Beach House aesthetic disguised as a retro-futurist ballad (think OutKast’s 'Prototype' with less Prince and more Neutral Milk Hotel)."

 In a track review for The Atlantic, Lenika Cruz praised "Space Song" as "a gorgeous example of Beach House's knack for reimagining familiar elements into something fresh", as she noted that the song's snare is reused from their 2010 album Teen Dream.
 She concluded that while it "doesn't have the dirtier, shoegaze bent of Depression Cherrys standout track 'Sparks' [...] it, along with the rest of the album, makes for a terrific late-summer listen."